kurtbruns/svg-tutorial/content/_index.md

 <circle cx="50" cy="50" r="15"></circle>
 ```

-In addition to element specific attributes, there are also global attributes that can be defined for any element.
+In addition to element-specific attributes, there are also global attributes that can be defined for any element.
 For example, the group element below is given the id `example-id` and the class `example-class`.

 ```html
 <g id="example-id" class="example-class">